StellaGift/alx-zero_day/0x03-git/README.md

-Hey, Im Stella and Im all about Tech and solution
+Hey, I'm Stella and I'm all about Tech and solutions.
+I'm also open to collaborations.